benjithaimmortal/benjithaimmortal/README.md

 But I guess I didn't like my tone either.

-Who demands that someone read, in this day in age?
+Who demands that someone read, in this day and age?

 I'm not your English teacher... anymore.